“Uplink established, we’re good to go. Viv, can you hear us?”

 "Got enough time for a list?"
 Micah calls from above.

 "Well, let's start with the most urgent," Will speaks up.
 "The pH in here is taking a bit of a dive, we're approaching corrosive levels.
-Mind taking a swig of extract?"
+It’s probably a good time to re-up on extract, yeah?"

 "Oh yeah sure, lemme just…" the translation of Vivien's thoughts turns to indistinct muttering as his body shifts, sporadically rocking the contents of his stomach.